victorvd/NS3-ORAN-5G-NTN/README.md

 #### 1. No Need for Explicit add_subdirectory
 The existing loop already handles this automatically for all modules in all_modules_in.

-#### 2. Order Matters
-If nr depends on oran, ensure oran appears first in all_modules_in.

-#### 3. If Modules Don't Appear
+#### 2. If Modules Don't Appear
- - Verify the folders contain CMakeLists.txt
+ - Verify both folders, ´oran´ and ´nr, contain CMakeLists.txt
- - Check for typos in all_modules_in

 ---